 According to researchers, as many as 795,000 Americans suffer a stroke every year, and 140,000 die as a result.
-For men and women living in or around Englewood, Colorado, the team at RIA Neurovascular is a valuable resource for stroke care.
+For men and women living in or around Denver, Colorado, the team at RIA Neurovascular is a valuable resource for stroke care.
 If you or a loved one need these services, call RIA Neurovascular to book an appointment today.

 A stroke is a medical event that occurs when one of the blood vessels that carry oxygen and nutrients to your brain is damaged.
 These events rob your brain of the blood it needs to survive, and brain cell death follows.